Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Hiking the Mauʻumae Ridge Trail

-The Mauʻumae trailhead begins between a couple of fences at 4969 Maunalani Circle.
+The Mauʻumae Ridge Trailhead begins between a couple of fences on Maunalani Circle, adjacent to 4967 Maunalani Circle.

 Mauʻumae Ridge Trailhead